Available via API | Available via SDK | Needs configuration on Veriff’s side | Needs a separate integration | Needs a solution-specific webhook |

 Compared to the legacy solution, the enhanced AML Screening offers more customization options regarding which lists to screen against, how strictly names are matched and how results are filtered.

-These solutions can be used to meet and comply with Know-Your-Customer (KYC) and Anti-Money Laundering (AML) requirements.
+This solution can be used to meet and comply with Know-Your-Customer (KYC) and Anti-Money Laundering (AML) requirements, including adverse media checks and ongoing monitoring.
 The enhanced solution allows more customization regarding:

 which lists to screen against,